Keyboard shortcuts

 Add

-To add a rule, fill in the fields at the bottom of the app, and click the add button.
+To add a rule, click the add button.

 Delete